mdrachuk/serious/README.md

 [![Build Status](https://img.shields.io/azure-devops/build/misha-drachuk/serious/2)](https://dev.azure.com/misha-drachuk/serious/_build/latest?definitionId=1&branchName=master)
 [![Supported Python](https://img.shields.io/pypi/pyversions/serious)](https://pypi.org/project/serious/)

-Python [dataclasses][dataclass] serialization and validation in a [Zen][zen] and [fast][benchmarks] manner.
+Python dataclasses serialization and validation.

 **Compatible with Python 3.7+.**

 On top of coupling of data with its behaviour, using proper objects adds semantic meaning to your code.
-Good classes manifest the intentions behind the APIs and restrictions imposed on them.
+Good classes manifest the intentions of the system and restrictions imposed on it.
-They make code cleaner, changes become simpler to implement, and maintenance becomes cheaper.
+They make APIs cleaner, changes become simpler to implement, and maintenance becomes cheaper.

 ## Basics
 ### Installation